Where to start

 Your own goals & priorities

-Your personal goals should also play a large role in helping you to make your decision, as for example if you have an interest in architectural visualisation, and want to develop this alongside being an architect, then it is important to find a school that can offer you both.
+Your personal goals should also play a large role in helping you to make your decision, as for example if you have an interest in architectural visualization, and want to develop this alongside being an architect, then it is important to find a school that can offer you both.

 Equally if you are interested in sustainability or housing, then you need to make sure that your chosen architecture school offers the space to develop this.

-As mentioned above, a lot of schools divide the year groups up into units and studio’s that specialise in specific areas of architecture, and so researching these will help to answer whether the course is right for you or not.
+As mentioned above, a lot of schools divide the year groups up into units and studio’s that specialize in specific areas of architecture, and so researching these will help to answer whether the course is right for you or not.